 Fluoride is a naturally occurring mineral found in water in varying amounts, depending on where in the UK you live.

-It can help to prevent tooth decay, which is why it's added to many brands of toothpaste and, in some areas, to the water supply through a process called fluoridation (see below).
+It can help prevent tooth decay, which is why it's added to many brands of toothpaste and, in some areas, to the water supply through a process called fluoridation.

 Tooth decay, also known as dental decay or dental caries, is a major health concern worldwide and is still a big problem in the UK.
 Despite being preventable, it's one of the most common reasons for hospital admission in children.

 Tooth decay is the destruction of tooth tissue caused by acids made by bacteria in dental plaque.
 Dental plaque is a sticky film that constantly forms on the teeth.
 Each time you have sugary food and drink, the bacteria in plaque produce acid that attacks teeth.